Nunny187/blueprint-extension-template/README.md

 Bring up the docker-compose stack with the extension mounted into the panel container.

-Install your extension via the Blueprint CLI (using the BP_EXTENSION_SLUG environment variable; default my-extension).

 Automatically create two development accounts:

 dev — password dev, admin privileges (--admin=1)

 test — password test, regular user (--admin=0)

+# After the script completes

-After the script completes, open your browser to https://localhost (or whatever domain/port you configured) and log in with either of the accounts above.
+After the script completes, open your browser to https://localhost (or whatever domain/port you configured) and log in with the dev account above.
+Navigate to /admin/extensions, select Blueprint, and set developer to true (this only needs to be done once).

+To scaffold your extension, execute the blueprint -init command inside the panel container:

+Create a new extension from a template and fill in metadata

+docker compose exec panel blueprint -init

+This command walks you through selecting a template, naming your extension and generating type definitions.
+Most of these options can be changed later.

 You can then begin working on your extension inside the extension/ folder, and changes will reflect inside the running panel.

 ## Environment variables